South Somerset District Council launches e-scooter trials with Zwings

 How can you ensure the scooters are safe and will not be misused?

 Zwings have assured us that by working closely with the police, delivering rider education, making effective use of GPS technology and closely monitoring their use will help to mitigate possible concerns.
 Any scooters being misused or taken outside of the designated scoot areas will power down automatically and if required, this can also be done remotely in seconds.
-Please note, Zwings are continually reviewing the service based on community feedback and welcomes all recommendations of new parking bays or general feedback to be sent directly to their community email:

 Joe Lewin, Zwings CEO, commented: “We recognise that whilst these are new vehicles to our country’s streets and are very exciting we must remain cautious with their implementation.
 Hence, why we are starting with a small fleet and scaling incrementally.
 Ultimately, our mission is to make mobility safer, accessible and more environmentally sustainable.